reimagined/resolve/docs/tutorial.md

 ### Sending Commands to an Aggregate

-Now that your application can handle aggregate, you can use the reSolve framework's HTTP API to create shopping lists and populate them with items.
+Now that your application can handle commands, you can use the reSolve framework's HTTP API to create shopping lists and populate them with items.

 A request's body should have the `application/json` content type and contain a JSON representation of a command: